 TANA LECKSON - PEN AND INK ARTIST

 Artist Tana Leckson was born of Native American Chippewa Indian decent, and raised a fisherman's daughter in the town of Fairport, Michigan.
-At an early age she fell in love with a kaleidoscope of arts ranging from drawing and wood crafting, to playing guitar.
+At an early age she fell in love with a kaleidoscope of arts ranging from drawing, knitting, and wood crafting, to playing guitar...all self taught.
 After leaving the Upper Peninsula to finish her last two years of high school, she returned to her roots in the picturesque town of Garden.
 Leckson hopes her artwork will encourage people to pay attention to how many special things there are in the real world.
 She regards her greatest artistic achievement as the moment a person conveys that something she has drawn inspired them to create a masterpiece of their own; or, that her artwork has helped them through a difficult time, and perhaps prompted them to help others.
 Tana has now added RECYLING PAPER into her projects.
 As you look at her newly desiged GREETING CARDS you will see some creative recycled paper embellishments she has incorporated into her artwork.
 Pins made of paper - Key Chains made of paper and the list goes on.
 You can find Tana on Facebook if your interested in any of her work.

 LAEL THELANDER -MIXED MEDIA